ga4gh/va-spec/schema/va-spec/base/def/EvidenceLine.rst

 **Computational Definition**

-An independent, evidence-based argument that may support or refute the validity of a specific proposition.
-The strength and direction of this argument is based on an interpretation of one or more pieces of information as evidence for or against the target proposition.
+An independent, evidence-based argument that may support or refute the validity of a specific Proposition.
+The strength and direction of this argument is based on an interpretation of one or more pieces of information as evidence for or against the target Proposition.

 **Information Model**